nerissa29/reading-notes/class2-05.md

 ### How can you identify where state needs to live?

 By identifying what piece of data changes or needs to be updated.
 Examples include input from forms, checkboxes, or text values from search bars.
 These data change over time and "can't be computed from anything [^1]".
+The state needs to live inside its parent/grandparents’ components that will be able to pass down the data whenever its child components need it.

 ## Higher-Order Functions